nishantsharma/xml.ai/README.md

 8) Use of memory networks for incorporating static content.
 9) Use of pointer network for better ability to verbatim copy of text data from input XML.
 10) Schema versioning: We keep tweaking our models.
 We often need a way to migrate training done on our old model into new schema.
-   This can be called a kind of self-transfer learning.
+   This can be called a kind of "self-transfer learning.
 This is supported via schema versioning.

 # Installation